-of Large Language Models (LLMs), this effort has returned with renewed urgency.
+Considering the rise of Large Language Models (LLMs), this effort has returned with renewed urgency.
 This is particularly the case in the E.U., which, with its recently finalized AI Act, is seeking to position itself as a leading global standard-setter for “secure, trustworthy, and ethical AI,” thereby differentiating itself from both the Chinese state-driven approach and the U.S. laissez-faire approach to AI regulation (Bradford, 2023; Smuha et al., 2021; Wörsdörfer, 2024b, 2024c).
 In this context, OpenAI’s publication in May 2024 of its first draft, “Model Spec,” a comprehensive guide to determining the future behavior of its models, has so far received insufficient attention.
 The document proposes six new “rules” governing how LLMs should operate and outlines further goals, defaults, and exceptions designed to maximize the safety, legality, and usability of AI, thereby providing a modern-day counterpart to older science fiction literature that speculated about frameworks for taming rogue machines.
-While the release of this document by OpenAI is only a first step towards formalizing AI ethics(for an overview: Jobin et al., 2019) and aligning model behavior with human values, it opens space for discussion on what a proper constitutional framework for AI (i.e., “constitutional AI”) should look like to enable the positive vision of laws of robotics that Asimov set out decades ago.
+While the release of this document by OpenAI is only a first step towards formalizing AI ethics and aligning model behavior with human values, it opens space for discussion on what a proper constitutional framework for AI (i.e., “constitutional AI”) should look like to enable the positive vision of laws of robotics that Asimov set out decades ago.